voc/cm/bundlewrap/README.md

 # you can decide if you really want to do the change
 $ bw apply -i <system or group>

-# dry-run, show all changes an apply would do, without doing any actual
-# changes on the system
-$ bw verify <system or group>

-# verify configuration for a system locally
-# if you don't have keepass access, you have to append -i flag
-$ bw test <system or group>
 ```

 `<system or group>` can be a single system name, like `encoder1` or